dokester/BayesicFitting/README.md

 # BayesicFitting Readme.

-A package for model fitting and bayesian evidence calculation.
+A package for model fitting and Bayesian evidence calculation.

 (In case you are wondering what that is about take a quick look at [this example.]